Last Updated on December 19, 2020 by Rakesh Gupta

 Now let’s start with a simple use case and explore the tool together.

 Edward Backhouse is working as a System administrator at GurukulOnCloud.
 Edward received the following requirement from his manager – create a lead capture form which looks like the following screenshot:

 A solution for the above business requirement

 There are a few possible solutions for the above business scenario – for example, one can use old (Cloud Flow Designer).
-We, however, will use the new Lightning Flow Designer.
-Perform the following steps to create the solution using new Lightning Flow Designer:
+We, however, will use the new Flow Builder.
+Perform the following steps to create the solution using Flow Builder:

 - Spend a few minutes to analyze the new Flow Canvas (Canvas is the place where one builds the flow).
-In the new Lightning Flow Designer, flows are combined in fours groups:
+In the nre Flow Builder, flows are combined in fours groups:

 - User Interface:- It contains Screen element.

-- Data:- This is the tricky part – in the new Lightning Flow Designer, Salesforce merged Record and Fast element into one.
+- Data:- This is the tricky part – in the new Flow Builder, Salesforce merged Record and Fast element into one.
 Don’t worry, in the upcoming articles, we will explore it together.